 Store-purchased dust will resemble the natural way chinchillas bathe in the wild.

-Chinchilla dust is usually composed of volcanic ash and will cost 7.00-10.00 per container.
+Chinchilla dust is usually composed of volcanic ash.

 I personally use the Blue Beauty Chinchilla Dust (Link to Amazon).